Thornliebank F.C.: Grounds

-The club played at three grounds; originally at Cowglen on Heatherty Hill, and by 1879 the club had moved to Deacon's Bank Park, where it played throughout the 1880s.
-The club's final ground was Summerlee Park.
+The club played at three grounds; originally at Cowglen on Heatherty Hill, and by 1879 the club had moved to Deacon's Bank Park, a 15 minute walk south of Thornliebank railway station, where it played throughout the 1880s.
+The club's ground in 1895 was at North Bank, and from 1896 Summerlea Park, although these may have been the same ground.